-- 1. Download the Generic MSRA resource archive (generic ra.rar) using the Administration Console's Update Tool. - 2.
-Deploy the resource adapter.
+- 1. Download the GenericJMSRA resource archive (genericra.rar). - Deploy the resource adapter.
 You can do this using either the Administration Console or the asadmin deploy command.
-Here's an example using the asadmin deploy command: - \$ asadmin deploy --user admin --password adminadmin <location of the generic resource adapter rar file>
+Here's an example using the asadmin deploy command:

+''' $ asadmin deploy --user admin --password adminadmin <location of the generic resource adapter rar file> '''